-I have wanted to discuss this topic for a long time, but have struggled with how best to go about it.
-I have not known a nonprofit support organization to tackle this topic, which is especially important for new staff, especially those working in the development department.
-I do think some acknowledgement by leaders in our sector would be helpful, as would incorporating “mindset” training into our industry’s regular regimen of educational conferences.
+I have wanted to discuss this topic for a long time, but I have struggled with how best to go about it.
+I have not known a nonprofit support organization to tackle this topic in a realistic way, yet it is especially important for new staff, especially those in development.
+I do think some acknowledgement by leaders in our sector would be helpful, as would developing some “mindset” training into our industry’s regular regimen of educational conferences.

-When I obtained my first nonprofit position, I bonded with the organization, its image and its mission totally.
-To my own mind we were inseparably linked.
+When I obtained my first nonprofit position, I bonded with the organization, its image and mission totally.
+To my mind, we were inseparably linked.
 The two did not exist apart from one another!
 I was young, learning at a fast pace, and I absolutely loved the organization.
 It felt like a perfect fit.

-Four years later, two supervisory changes and a decline in our local economic climate meant I had become fed up and frustrated.
-I started looking for a new position, and eventually I moved on (and up) with my career.
+Four years later, two supervisory changes and a decline in our local economic climate meant I had become frustrated.
+I started looking for a new position.
+Eventually I moved on (and up) with my career.
 But mentally, this was a tough change.
-My entire self image was bonded to that nonprofit and once I departed, I felt adrift.
-I had gotten to know many of the leading donors and volunteers well.
+My entire self worth was bonded to the nonprofit; once I departed, I felt adrift.
+I had also gotten to know many of the leading donors and volunteers as well.
 They felt like family.
-But I had to learn how to separate myself from that environment and those closely associated with it, to “let go.”
+But I had to learn how to separate myself from that environment and those closely associated with it, and to “let go.”

-Now, it is true that some of those same philanthropists remain friends and professional colleagues today (more than twenty years later).
+Now, it is true that some of those same philanthropists are friends and professional colleagues today, more than twenty five years later.
 But the pain of leaving my first nonprofit family and friends was hard.
 But something important happened.
-I underwent a crucial mental change: I acknowledged I had to move on for my own reasons; I realized those donors still loved the nonprofit (even though I no longer did); I acknowledged that I should respect that loyalty (how could they get along without me!); and I looked ahead, recognizing that it was entirely possible I would interact with my former nonprofit donor family in future jobs.
+I underwent a crucial mental change.

 Those realizations marked a significant change in attitude and helped me succeed in my future positions.
-The moment this shift occurred, I started becoming genuine friends with many of the philanthropists with whom I worked.
+The moment this shift occurred, it became possible for me to be friends with many of the philanthropists with whom I worked over the years in the sense we became comfortable talking about philanthropy more broadly, we shared general advice and personal life experiences.
+Mutual respect had been established.
 “Letting go” was a mature step forward that I needed to take.

 Some staff can see you as a threat to their own (self) appointed position as, “the best friend of the donor.”
 I have discovered this with executive directors and department heads, for example.
 But I urge you, regardless and for your own well being, separate yourself from the organization mentally.
 You have your own life and are a person of value without or without the nonprofit.

 Represent your organization in an absolutely first class fashion 24-7, even when you are not working.
 But also, step out of the picture if you become uncomfortable.
-This process can be painful if you have allowed your self image to become inseparable from your nonprofit organization.
-I have discovered that donors and volunteers (and the nonprofit organization) will appreciate you more if you follow this advice, and you will earn friendships for a lifetime.
+I have discovered donors and volunteers (and the nonprofit organization) will appreciate you more if you follow this advice, and you will earn their trust for a lifetime.